datanomi/cum.fi/README.md

 This repo contains the domains website code and DNS.

 # Adding a subdomain
-Anyone is free to add subdomain, to add subdomain.
+Anyone is free to add subdomain.
 Follow the instructions below.

 Modify the file under dns/dnsconfig.js and submit a pull request.
 I will approve PR's as they come.